 Before the McMahon Ryan Child Advocacy Center existed, the system was doing more to harm, not help, child abuse victims.
-A child would have to tell the worst story of his or her life over and over again, to doctors, cops, lawyers, therapists, investigators, judges, and others.
-They would have to talk about that traumatic experience in a police station, where they thought they might be in trouble or might be asked the wrong questions by a well-meaning teacher or other adult that could hurt the case against the abuser.
+A child would have to tell the worst story of his or her life over and over again: to doctors, cops, lawyers, therapists, investigators, judges, and others.

-Our vision is a community where all children are free from abuse and exploitation and the community understands the impact of abuse and actively protects our children.
+It all supports our vision to foster a community where all children are free from abuse and exploitation and the community understands the impact of abuse and actively protects our children.